phs/dishes/README.md

 That works, but it requires that the clean up recipe exists and that the administrator is aware of the issue and so can take action.
 This however scales poorly: consider that the offending daemons might be brought as transitive cookbook dependencies.
 It would better if Chef could do this for us.

 It turns out that it can, with some help.
-This cookbook supplies two LWRPs named `dishes_dish` and `dishes_sink`, which work together to enable Chef (and recipe authors) to react to recipes removed from a run list by including corrosponding "cleanup" recipes.
+This cookbook supplies two LWRPs named `dishes_dish` and `dishes_sink`, which work together to enable Chef (and recipe authors) to react to recipes removed from a run list by including corresponding "cleanup" recipes.

 [split-brain-wikipedia]: https://en.wikipedia.org/wiki/Split-brain_(computing)